Enapter AG and Wolong work together to bring AEM Electrolysers to China

 Electrolyser manufacturer Enapter signs a supply contract with engine manufacturer Wolong.
 The order volume is more than 6 Million Euros.

-Wolong’s pragmatic and performance-based nature, combined with the desire for long-term cooperation has brought us together.”SHANGYU / BERLIN, CHINA / GERMANY, August 7, 2023/EINPresswire.com/ -- Enapter AG (ISIN: DE000A255G02) has signed a framework supply contract worth more than 6 million Euros with the Chinese company Wolong.
+Wolong’s pragmatic and performance-based nature, combined with the desire for long-term cooperation has brought us together.”SHANGYU, CHINA, August 7, 2023/EINPresswire.com/ -- Berlin, Germany.
+Enapter AG (ISIN: DE000A255G02) has signed a framework supply contract worth more than 6 million Euros with the Chinese company Wolong.
 Wolong is one of the leading engine and drive manufacturers worldwide and is also active in the area of renewable energy.
 The company has a history of developing power supplies for electrolysers of various power ranges and also has a long and successful track record in the pump and fan application sector.

 — Sebastian-Justus Schmidt